 3. Results

 In this manuscript, we selected different cross sections across the GERD’s Main and Saddle Dams based on the proximity with each other and with the location of known geological weak zones for vertical displacement analysis [35].
 Thus, we identified six and nine cross sections over the Main and Saddle Dams, respectively along which we conducted our analysis (Figure 4).
 Furthermore, utilizing DInSAR technique, we performed a time series analysis over the previously mentioned fifteen individual cross sections to present vertical displacement trend lines.
 To maintain high and adequate accuracy we selected a coherence threshold for values ranging from 0.5 to 0.9 between successive images.
 Using this approach, we were able to maintain data continuity for each cross section and improve our ability to detect displacement change along the time of the study.
+It is important to note that the images used in the analysis were obtained from the descending orbit alone, and not from the ascending orbit due to the unavailability of images in the ascending orbit of Sentinel-1 in the region of interest.
+The overlap between ascending and descending orbit is only until March 2017, post which there is an unavailability of ascending orbit images.